MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 </body>
 ```

 The `LocomotionCommand` WebSocket sends data every time the robot’s linear or angular velocity changes (see the documentation [here](https://docs.mistyrobotics.com/onboarding/creating-skills/writing-skill/#websocket-types-amp-sample-data) for more information).
-We’ll use this WebSocket to learn when Misty has stopped moving.
+We use this WebSocket to learn when Misty has stopped moving.

 As with `TimeOfFlight`, we need to pass eight parameters to `socket.Subscribe()` to receive data from `LocomotionCommand`.
 However, because we only want to know whether Misty’s movement has changed, we don’t need to filter our results to specific event properties.
-We only need to pass arguments for `eventName` (`“LocomotionCommand”`), the WebSocket name (also `”LocomotionCommand”`), and the `eventCallback` function, which we’ll call `_locomotionCommand`.
+We only need to pass arguments for `eventName` (`“LocomotionCommand”`), the WebSocket name (also `”LocomotionCommand”`), and the `eventCallback` function, which we call `_locomotionCommand`.
 Enter `null` for all of the other parameters.

 ```html
 <body>